 With almost every Piklist field you can use standard WordPress functions to retrieve your data.
 You already know how to use get_post_meta(), get_user_meta(), etc., so why should Piklist make you use custom functions instead?
 The exception is the Piklist Add-More repeater.
 Since you can literally create infinite levels of add-mores, with totally different groups of fields, and re-sort them if you like… you can guess that the data saved is a serious array.
 In the past, this data needed to be passed through the piklist() function for you to retrieve and use it in your themes.
 This is something that always bothered us.
 We want your data to be beautiful, and with this field it wasn’t…until now.

-When you upgrade to v0.9.9, Piklist will ask you to run a script to update your Piklist data.
+v0.9.9, Piklist will ask you to run a script to update your Piklist data.
 Once the update is complete, ALL Piklist data will be able to be pulled with standard WordPress functions.
 Your existing Piklist code will be backwards compatible, however, any custom code you wrote targeting the old array structure will not work.
 You will have to rewrite them.
 IMPORTANT: Please back up your database before running the upgrade script and report any problems you see.

 Post Relate Field

 The post relate field is going away in Piklist v0.9.9… and will be replaced with an OBJECT Relate field.
 You will now be able to relate any object…to any object…to even another object.
 When you run the upgrade script your relate field data will be migrated to the new format, and the post_relationships table that Piklist created in the past will be removed.
 You should not have to do anything else.